MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-running-migration.md

 The best way to resolve any issues with a transfer is to rerun it.
 This action checks over all the files in your destination, compares them to the source, and then transfers over the new or modified files.

-All transfers take advantage of our incremental feature and only transfers new or modified data differences between Box and Office 365.
+All transfers take advantage of our incremental feature and only transfers new or modified data differences between your source and Office 365.

 As long as a transfer is not running, to restart a transfer, you can re-queue a user.